 Actual Solvency Capital

 The Actual Solvency Capital and the Minimum Solvency Capital are determined according to the solvency standards issued by the Reserve Bank of New Zealand.

 Solvency Margin is the difference between the Actual Solvency Capital and Minimum Solvency Capital.
 Solvency Ratio is the Actual Solvency Capital divided by the Minimum Solvency Capital, expressed as a percentage.

 Statutory Fund Notification

 Cigna is required under the Insurance (Prudential Supervision) Act 2010 to establish a Statutory Fund.
-For all Cigna NZ's life insurance policyholders whose life policies were issued before 1 January 2013 we advise that the Statutory Fund relevant to your policies is Cigna NZ's Statutory Fund Number One.
+For all Cigna NZ's life insurance policyholders, we advise that the Statutory Fund relevant to your policies is Cigna NZ's Statutory Fund Number One.